-The libraries support undergraduate and graduate programs in the allied health professions and the liberal arts and sciences.
-The Jack S. Ketchum Library also supports the curriculum of the College of Osteopathic Medicine, and has a special collection of Historical Osteopathic Literature.
-The Josephine S. Abplanalp '45 Library on the Westbrook College campus houses the Westbrook College History collection.
-The Maine Women Writers Collection is located in a special wing of the Josephine S. Abplanalp '45 Library.
-This collection consists of literary, cultural and social history sources representing more than 500 Maine women writers.
+The Libraries support undergraduate and graduate programs in the allied health professions and the liberal arts and sciences.
+The Jack S. Ketchum Library also supports the curriculum of the College of Osteopathic Medicine.
+The Josephine S. Abplanalp '45 Library houses the Maine Women Writers Collection, containing literary, cultural and social history sources representing more than 500 Maine women writers.